suvrat29/Card_detection/README.md

 With the images labeled, it's time to generate the TFRecords that serve as input data to the TensorFlow training model.
 For this, we'll use xml_to_csv.py and generate_tfrecord.py scripts.

-First, the image .xml data will be used to create .csv files containing all the labeling data for the train and test images.
-Place the /train and /test label .xml data in the structure /images/train/*.xml and /images/test/*.xml and then run the xml_to_csv.py script.
+First, the image .xml data will be used to generate .csv files containing all the labeling data for the train and test images.
+Place the /train and /test label .xml data in the structure /images/train/XXXX.xml and /images/test/XXXX.xml if not already done and then run the xml_to_csv.py script from the /home/ProjectFolder/ directory.
 ```
 python xml_to_csv.py
 ```

- After running the script we get train_labels.csv and test_labels.csv in the /images/ folder.
+ After executing the script we get train_labels.csv and test_labels.csv in the /images/ folder.

  Next, open the generate_tfrecord.py file in a text editor.
 Replace the label map starting at line 31 with your own label map, where each object is assigned an ID number.
-This same number assignment will be used when configuring the labelmap.pbtxt file.
+This same number assignment will be used when configuring the labelmap.pbtxt file at a later stage.

- For example, say you are training a classifier to detect basketballs, shirts, and shoes.
-You will replace the following code in generate_tfrecord.py:
+ For example, say we want to detect scooters.
+We will replace the following code in generate_tfrecord.py:
  ```
 def class_text_to_int(row_label):
     if row_label == 'card':